RetroReversing/retroReversing/pages/wii/BroadOnArchive.md

     youtube: 'n8G7eq0GlQs'
 ---

 In early May 2020 a leak of Nintendo Source Code hit the popular image board 4chan.
-The material contained in this leak was obtained by a young hacker known as Zammis Clark.
+The material contained in this leak was obtained by a young hacker known as **Zammis Clark**.

+More content was later uploaded throughout 2020 such as the Gigaleak which contained source code for many popular Nintendo classics.
+{% include link-to-other-post.html post="/gigaleak" description="For more information on the original Gigaleak check out this post." %}

 # The Uploads
 The material itself was uploaded twice, the first upload was named `unsorted.zip`.
 The problem with this archive was that it contained many files with the extension `,v` (comma intentional).